djzelenak/Tasseled_Cap/README.md

 upper_percentile = 88

 These can be specified optionally at the command line.
-After the percent clip, the data is rescaled to 0-255 and saved as new unsigned 8-bit integer rasters.
+After the percent clip, the data are rescaled to 0-255 and saved as new unsigned 8-bit integer rasters.

 ##### 4 add_color.py